The Triathlon Brand Reinventing Sportswear For Women. Meet THREO.

 A. Rhian: Working on the next collection, improving our kit and building upon it - and looking to expand internationally.
 We want to be the number one brand for women in endurance sport.

-Q. And lastly - where can we get our hands on what we believe is the most stylish, functional and multi-purpose sports and triathlon kit we've ever owned?
-(Sorry but we really are obsessed).
+Q. And lastly - where can we get our hands on your triathlon kit?

 A. Laura: We are stocked online at www.threo.co.uk <http://www.threo.co.uk> (although we only have limited sizes left of our current collection), at VeloVixen, Sigma Sport, Kiwi Multisport in NZ and Spin Warriors in Singapore and Indonesia - and we are about to launch in the US.